websteralycia/basketball_analytics/02_wbb/player_pizza_plot/README.md

 ## The eight slices

-Grouped scoring / shooting / playmaking, so related metrics sit next to each other rather than being scattered around the circle.
+Related metrics sit next to each other rather than being scattered around the circle.
 Change the set in section 8.1 (`key_metrics_pctile`), the labels, grouping colors and reference ring all follow from that vector.